sarahdraves/sciware33-git-intro/README.md

 # Sciware 33 Git Intro

-Thanks for coming to our Sciware presentation!
-Let's get some practice interacting with GitHub!
+Thanks for coming to our Sciware presentation--now let's get some practice interacting with GitHub!